CLG2025/CPTG/README.md

 The theory also preserves a strict authority boundary: CPTG supplies scientific reaction quantities and comparison coordinates, while external institutions retain ownership of facility integration, controllers, actuators, and safety certification.

+### Continuing post-silicon research

+A separate computational companion extends the represented calculation beyond the native silicon-30 frontier through a prescribed-trajectory graph containing forward neutron-capture and beta-minus edges.

+The archived result contains a continuous mass-sector register from A=1 through A=119.
+Moving the absorbing graph boundary from A=120 to A=140 and A=160 produces identical stored mass-sector sums through A=119.
+Temporal refinement through 64 substeps preserves positive support throughout the enlarged graph, while source-cutoff tests show that the deepest tail magnitudes remain sensitive to the earliest and smallest values in the native silicon-30 source trajectory.

+This establishes reproducible reduced-graph reachability beyond silicon-30.
+It is not presented as native-network coverage beyond silicon-30, a precision prediction of primordial heavy-element abundances, or a finite physical endpoint.

+The [computational companion](https://raw.githubusercontent.com/CLG2025/CPTG/main/nuclear-reactions/universal-theory/Complete-Processed-Nuclear-Chain.pdf) and its hash-verifiable evidence package are to be maintained in the [`nuclear-reactions`](https://github.com/CLG2025/CPTG/tree/main/nuclear-reactions) directory.

 ### Reaction Workbench and Exchange Interface

 The CPTG Reaction Workbench is being developed as a deterministic interface for applying approved nuclear-reaction formula and coefficient packages without repeating the resource-intensive qualification campaign for every query.
 Technical architecture, evidence-bound execution, external-model integration, computational-resource comparisons, deployment boundaries, and intellectual-property considerations are documented separately in the [`nuclear-reactions`](https://github.com/CLG2025/CPTG/tree/main/nuclear-reactions) directory.